What is MRIP?

 Why use surveys instead of counting all the fish anglers catch?

 Millions of recreational anglers fish along our coasts.
-While it wouldn’t be practical or possible for us to intercept all of their trips, we can use probability-based sample surveys to collect information from a representative part of the fishing community.
+While it wouldn’t be practical or possible for us to intercept all of their trips, we can use probability-based sample surveys to collect information from a representative part of the recreational fishing community.
 Because this statistical approach produces unbiased estimates, it’s the standard for conducting large-scale government surveys like ours.

 How do MRIP’s estimates impact fishing regulations?

-Recreational catch estimates are just one of the many pieces of information fisheries managers must consider during their science-based decision-making process.
+Recreational catch estimates are just one of many pieces of information state and federal fisheries managers must consider during their science-based decision-making process.
 Sometimes, these estimates inform decisions to limit or restrict fishing; other times, they inform decisions to provide greater access to the resource.
 Reporting complete and accurate information about your fishing activity will help scientists accurately assess the size and health of fish populations, so managers can pass only those regulations that are necessary for the long-term sustainability of stocks.

 What do MRIP’s estimates say about fishing activity in the United States?

 Each year, NOAA Fisheries publishes a snapshot of fishing and seafood consumption in the United States.
 The most recent Fisheries of the United States report features recreational fisheries statistics from 2020, which indicate anglers took nearly 200 million saltwater fishing trips in the United States.

 Of the 1 billion fish anglers caught, 65% were released alive.
 The Atlantic coast accounted for 68% of trips and 68% of catch; the Gulf coast accounted for 29% of trips and 30% of catch; and the remaining regions (Alaska, Hawaii, and the Pacific coast) accounted for 3% of trips and 2% of catch.
 To filter and download our recreational fisheries statistics, visit the MRIP Query Tool.